flyteorg/flyte/docs/flyte_fundamentals/registering_workflows.md

 directory may contain datasets, model files, and other potentially large artifacts that you want to exclude from the tarball.

-You can do so by specifying these files in a `.gitignore` or `.dockerignore` file in the root directory of your project.
+You can do so by specifying these files in a `.flyteignore` file in th root of your project.
+You can also use `.gitignore` or `.dockerignore` if you'd like to avoid adding another file.
 ```

 ### Productionizing your workflows